A nonamenable "factor" of a Euclidean space: Dyadic fiid partitions with some connected pieces

-using \eqref{eq:Txbound} and the fact that the neighbors of $x\in L_i(T)$ in $T_x$ are not in $S_{n_i}$.
-Note also that if $x,y\in L_i (T)$, $x\not=y$, then $T_x\cap T_y=\emptyset$.
-For every $x\in L_i (T)$, we will take a connected subgraph $C_x$ of $T_x$ such that $x\in C_x$, and $|C_x|=2^{n_i}$.
+For every $x\in L_i (\tau)$, we will take a connected subgraph $C_x (\tau)=C_x$ of $\tau_x$ such that $x\in C_x$, and $|C_x|=2^{n_i}$.
 Furthermore, $C_x$ will be such that for every $j<i$ the number of classes in $\Pcal_{j}^{i-1}$ that are cut by $C_x$ is at most 1.
 Such a $C_x$ exists for the following reason.
-Starting from $c_1:=\{x\}$, define a sequence of {\it connected} subgraphs $c_1\subset c_2\subset c_3\subset\ldots$ in $T_x$, by always adding one vertex to the previously chosen set (so $|c_k\setminus c_{k-1}|=1$).
-The rule for this sequence is that whenever our current set $c_k$ cuts some class $\pi$ of $\P_{j}^{i-1}$ for some $j<i$, we will add vertices from $\pi$ to the sequence as long as $\pi$ gets fully contained in some $c_m$.
-There may be more than one $j$ and $\pi (j)\in\P_{j}^{i-1}$ that is cut by $c_k$, but by $(2)$ there is always a smallest one with regard to containment, and so we only need to follow the above rule for this smallest $\pi$ until it gets fully contained.
+Starting from $c_1:=\{x\}$, define a sequence of {\it connected} subgraphs $c_1\subset c_2\subset c_3\subset\ldots$ in $\tau_x$, by always adding one vertex to the previously chosen set (so $|c_k\setminus c_{k-1}|=1$).
+The rule for this sequence is that whenever our current set $c_k$ cuts some class $\pi$ of $\Pcal_{j}^{i-1}$ for some $j<i$, we will add vertices from $\pi$ to the sequence as long as $\pi$ gets fully contained in some $c_m$.
+There may be more than one $j$ and $\pi (j)\in\Pcal_{j}^{i-1}$ that is cut by $c_k$, but by $(2)$ there is always a smallest one with regard to containment, and so we only need to follow the above rule for this smallest $\pi$ until it gets fully contained.
 Such a growing sequence exists, and by definition, it always cuts at most one class of $\Pcal_{j}^{i-1}$ for every $j<i$.
 We have just seen that a $C_x$ as above exists; choose $C_x$ randomly (using some pre-fixed fiid rule) among all the possible choices satisfying the above constraints.
-The $C_x$ are pairwise disjoint over $x\in L_i (T)$, because the $T_x$ are pairwise disjoint.
+The $C_x$ are pairwise disjoint over $x\in L_i (\tau)$, because the $\tau_x$ are pairwise disjoint.